 If you want to do a video format, you need to calculate the room space needed in order for your camera to sit far back enough to capture everything you want it to capture. 📹

-If you are doing a show with guests, you need to make sure there is enough space around the table in order to be accessible to everyone. 🧑🦽
+If you are doing a show with guests, you need to make sure there is enough room around the side of the table for easy access for everyone. 🧑🦽

 Movement causes unwanted sound.
 You do not want podcast desks or tables that are going to move easily: No squeaking, no off balance rocking back and forth.
-Your podcasting desk or table should be sturdy enough to take a bump and not move much. 🏋
+Your podcasting desk or table should be sturdy enough to take a bump from a person and not move much. 🏋

 The tabletop also needs to absorb sound as much as possible.
 That is why wood is often preferred choice of material. 🪵